nteract/any-vega/README.md

 # any-vega

-Bundle of all vega and vega-lite packages; select the proper one for each mediatype.
+Bundle of all [Vega](https://vega.github.io/vega) and [Vega-Lite](https://vega.github.io/vega-lite) packages; select the proper one for each mediatype.